Gastric Banding Surgery Guide

 Gastric banding surgery, known colloquially under the medical brand names Lap-Band System and REALIZE System, works by using restrictive techniques to induce weight loss.
-Gastric banding surgery works by using a medical implant (the band), that wraps around upper portion of the stomach to reduce stomach capacity.
+Gastric banding surgery works by using a medical implant (the band), that wraps around the upper portion of the stomach to reduce stomach capacity.

 The reduction of the stomach’s capacity, forces patients will consume less food because they will feel fuller faster.
 The reduced capacity will also force patients to consume small amounts of food several times a day.
 This will limit daily caloric intake, thus inducing weight loss.
 Individual results may vary depending on their body mass index (bmi).

 Unlike other bariatric surgeries, gastric banding surgery is a reversible surgery.
 Gastric banding requires patients to occasionally adjust their gastric band to further the weight loss surgery.